Issued: 21 January 2014

 By taking these steps, Victor Lance Accounting has satisfied its obligations under Code item 5 to have in place adequate arrangements for the management of the conflict of interest.

-The TPB administers a system for the registration of tax agents, BAS agents and tax (financial) advisers (known collectively as ‘tax practitioners’) under the Tax Agent Services Act 2009 (TASA).
-The TPB intends to release further information, in due course, specifically regarding the obligations of registered tax (financial) advisers under the Code of Professional Conduct in the TASA.
+The TPB administers a system for the registration of tax agents and BAS agents (known collectively as ‘tax practitioners’) under the Tax Agent Services Act 2009 (TASA).

 It is noted that previous decided cases make reference to the term ‘Chinese walls’.
-See, for example, ASIC v Citigroup Global Markets Australia Pty Ltd (ACN 113 114 832) (No. 4) FCA 963 and Bureau Interprofessional Des Vins De Bourgogne v Red Earth Nominees Pty Ltd (t/as Taltarni Vineyards) FCA 588 on the Australasian Legal Information Institute website at www.austlii.edu.au
+See, for example, ASIC v Citigroup Global Markets Australia Pty Ltd (ACN 113 114 832) (No. 4) FCA 963 and Bureau Interprofessional Des Vins De Bourgogne v Red Earth Nominees Pty Ltd (t/as Taltarni Vineyards) FCA 588.